Coati Invasion in the Riviera Maya, Mexico

 Watch directly on our YouTube channel – Coati Invasion

-Have you ever seen a coati?
-If yes, where was it and what did you think?
+Have you seen a coati?
+What did you think?
+Cute or annoying?

 Share your experience in the comments section below!